Musicology – Bachelor and Master

 Since the 2004/2005 winter semester, the Folkwang University of the Arts has included in its course offerings the “Musicology in Combination with an Artistic Discipline” study course – the only one of its kind in Germany.
 The artistic discipline to be selected includes Choir and Ensemble Conducting, Instrumental Training, Vocal Training, Music Theory and Gregorian Chant.
 The artistic discipline course includes individual tuition in the main subject (e.g.: Piano, Vocal Studies).

-In addition to this study model, the Musiclogy Musicology Bachelor can also be combined with a second academic discipline at the University of Duisburg-Essen.
-Any two-subject Bachelor (except for "Kulturwirt") taken from Linguistics and the Humanities is possible.
+In addition to this study model, the Musicology Bachelor can also be combined with a second academic subject from the humanities at the University of Duisburg-Essen or from the social sciences or East Asian studies at the Ruhr University Bochum.

 A particularly outstanding feature of this combination model is the high quality of the technical training provided: students with a second academic discipline receive the same tuition in Music Theory and Harmony as the students in the artistic subjects.
 This ensures a high musical-technical standard.

 The Musicology Master can be taken as a single-subject or two-subject Master (with an artistic second subject) in the "Historical Musicology", "Musicology and Cultural Studies" and "Concert and Musical Theatre Dramaturgy" fields of study.
 This degree of specialisation guarantees a training that is optimally geared to subsequent professional life.